leevip/project/README.md

-Installation
+#Installation

 App uses MongoDB as database.

-"npm install" installs both client and server dependencies
+`npm install` installs both client and server dependencies

-"npm run dev" starts both client and server in development mode
+`npm run dev` starts both client and server in development mode

-Dependencies:
+App currently uses port 3000 for frontend, port 1234 for backend and port 27017 for MongoDB

+#About this app

+On the frontpage user can see all posts.
+Front page also

+#Dependencies:

 Frontend: react, react-router-dom, js-cookie

-Backend: express, dotenv, mongoose, express-validator, jsonwebtoken, uuid, bcrypt App uses concurrently to run both front- and backend at same time in develpoment mode.
+Backend: express, dotenv, mongoose, express-validator, jsonwebtoken, uuid, bcrypt

+App uses concurrently to run both front- and backend at same time in develpoment mode.

 The web application uses Express-js in backend and React in frontend.